 Government is trying to overcome challenges that limit its ability to deliver greater impact and address critical problems, especially ecosystem challenges that cross interagency boundaries.
 Arranging agency structures around “problems” rather than simply departmental boundaries allows governments to respond better to complex societal issues.
 Data-sharing plays a crucial role in this “silo-hacking” effort by becoming a connecting thread between agencies.
 Government is also acting as a catalyst in the innovation ecosystem to foster better collaboration and more inclusive societal problem-solving.
 Finally, international collaboratives are gaining momentum to help prepare the world for future health disruptions.

-Silos within and between agencies administering government programs have long been obstacles to addressing wicked problems, delivering services, and achieving collective results.
+Silos within and between agencies administering government programmes have long been obstacles to addressing wicked problems, delivering services, and achieving collective results.
 In response to factors ranging from COVID-19 to rising public expectations for integrated services, governments are creating interagency structures that break down silos and connect government agencies to respond to complex citizen needs.
-For example, a growing number of states and localities in the United States have created “Children’s Cabinets,” through which the heads of related departments work toward collective goals on a range of issues, from early childhood education to disconnected youth programs.
+For example, a growing number of states and localities in the United States have created “Children’s Cabinets,” through which the heads of related departments work toward collective goals on a range of issues, from early childhood education to disconnected youth programmes.

 The pandemic underlined the importance of sharing data.
 Effective data-sharing requires underlying infrastructure such as cloud and advanced data management tools—emailing spreadsheets just won’t cut it.
 Agencies that lacked these tools struggled to catch up, and many established a new role: the chief data officer.
 This trend toward data collaboration seeks to derive greater benefits from shared data.

 Government doesn’t have to solve every public problem on its own.
 Some of government’s greatest achievements have been through playing the catalyst role rather than attempting to do all the heavy lifting on its own.
-Governments can catalyze innovation in many ways, serving as enabler, funder, convenor, or ecosystem integrator.
+Governments can catalyse innovation in many ways, serving as enabler, funder, convenor, or ecosystem integrator.
 Governments can accelerate solutions by linking external innovation capabilities to public problem solvers or by advancing next-generation technologies.

 The pandemic has put enormous pressure on social care systems.
 It has compelled governments to re-examine how they can provide equitable, seamless, and effective social care services.
-As a result, social care leaders are increasingly integrating data across multiple sources to develop early interventions, adopting a human-centered mindset to design and deliver programs, and providing more holistic “wraparound” support to help recipients quickly gain stability.
+As a result, social care leaders are increasingly integrating data across multiple sources to develop early interventions, adopting a human-centered mindset to design and deliver programmes, and providing more holistic “wraparound” support to help recipients quickly gain stability.
 Also, they’re investing in building the resiliency of individuals and communities.

-Deloitte’s Government & Public Services practice—our people, ideas, technology, and outcomes—are all designed for impact.
-Deloitte Consulting LLP is recognized as an industry leader, ranked No. 1 globally by IDC, Gartner, and ALM Intelligence, and also named a leader in US systems integrators serving the federal government by IDC and in global cloud consulting by ALM Intelligence.
+Deloitte’s Government & Public Services practice—our people, ideas, technology and outcomes—are all designed for impact.
+Deloitte Consulting LLP is recognised as an industry leader, ranked No. 1 globally by IDC, Gartner and ALM Intelligence, and also named a leader in US systems integrators serving the federal government by IDC and in global cloud consulting by ALM Intelligence.
 Deloitte’s Government & Public Services practice serves all 15 US cabinet-level agencies, the majority of civilian agencies, all branches and agencies of the Department of Defense (DoD), and many state and local governments.
 Deloitte’s team offers industry-leading experience and capabilities in strategy and analytics, operations, technology and cloud consulting, and customer experience transformation, and has a proven track record with government.